firebolt-db/godocs/docs/Guides/loading-data/loading-data-sql.md

 ## Define a schema, create a table, and load data

 You can also load data into an existing table using your own schema definition.
-Defining your own schema, instead of automatically detecting it, can give you finer control over data ingestion.
+Manually defining your own schema, can give you finer control over data ingestion.
 This example contains the following two steps:

 1. Create the target table.